 One of the most common deficiencies in women in the world, a lack of iron can lead to a series of side effects and if untreated, to more serious health complications.
 Iron is important for producing haemoglobin, a protein that helps red blood cells deliver oxygen throughout your body.
-Without it, everything suffers, and it could lead to anemia.
+Without it, everything suffers, and it could lead to anaemia.

-Do you have an Iron Deficiency?
+Do you have an iron deficiency?

 The most common symptom of iron deficiency is fatigue, and it is one that is often dismissed by busy working women or mums, who put their tiredness down to their busy lives.
 If your fatigue comes with a side of feeling irritable, weak, or unable to focus, it could mean you are lacking in iron.

 2. Heavy Periods

 The number one cause of iron deficiency in women is heavy periods.
 According to experts, your period should only fill two to three tablespoons each month.
 As a general rule of thumb, if you need to change your tampon more than every two hours, chat to your GP or gynaecologist.